-We Tried Instant Pot's New Air Fryer — and Here's What We Think
+We Tried Instant Pot's Air Fryers — and Here's What We Think

-This review has been updated since its original publish date in October 2019.
+This review has been updated since its original publish date.

 We've tested more than a few air fryers in the Food Network test kitchen and have whipped up enough Instant Pot recipes to consider ourselves experts in both departments.
 So when we heard Instant Brands came out with an air fryer, we simply had to get our hands on one.
 And we're so glad we did.
 If you glean nothing else from this story, the verdict is this: It's a darn good air fryer — and, frankly, it's our new favorite.
 Anyone in the market for an egg-shaped fryer should buy this one.
 Here's why.

 The first thing we noticed was the serious cooking power.
 The Instant Vortex 6-Quart 4-in-1 Air Fryer got food crispier than most of the other air fryers we've tried.
 Batches of store-bought and homemade fries cooked evenly, quickly and got super crunchy without much hassle.
 With this power does come some noise.
 But while this air fryer does make a noticible whirring sound when turned on, it's not louder than a microwave.

 The Basket Is Roomy

 One of the biggest downsides to many air fryers is the size of the basket.
 Most only have room for two chicken breasts or a couple of servings of fries (or the teeniest amount of zucchini chips).
 The Vortex's 6-quart capacity has room for double that.
 We were able to air fry a whole pound of chicken, as opposed to the usual half-pound other fryers can handle.
 This means you can cut down on your batch cooking and get your food to the table faster.